A minimum of 60 credits (12 courses total) are required for completion of the AES major:

 Recommended Courses

 After completing the 60 credits required for the AES major and fulfilling the University requirements (English composition, foreign language, quantitative or symbolic reasoning, and areas of knowledge), a student may have to take additional courses to accumulate the 180 credits the University requires for graduation.
 Thus, AES majors are encouraged to take other AES, AAS, AFRAM, or CHSTU classes beyond the 25 credits required in the concentration area.
-In addition, they are encouraged to enroll in American Indian Studies courses in order to broaden their ethnic studies knowledge.
+In addition, they are encouraged to enroll in American Indian Studies (AIS) courses in order to broaden their ethnic studies knowledge.

 Language Courses